Bee Swarms & Everything YOU Need to Know

 There Are Bees In My Possum Box.
 What Should I Do?

 It’s more common than most people would think, but bees do sometimes occupy boxes that are meant for possums.
 We have seen bees fill possum boxes to form a nest as small as a shoe box to as big as a metre tall.
 If the bees in the box do not pose a risk for people, they can be left there.
-However, if the bees do become an issue you can call a local beekeeper to get an opinion.
+However, if the bees do become an issue you can call a local beekeeper to give you an opinion.

 Which Bees Swarm?